F1 Drivers’ Championship Odds

 • Fernando Alonso (2005, 2006)

-2023 F1 Drivers' Championship Winner Pick
+2024 F1 Drivers' Championship Winner Pick

-It's extremely difficult to choose any driver other than Max Verstappen going into the 2023 F1 season.
-Max was dominant in 2022 and has been so far in 2023.
-Right now, it looks like Max will coast to another title, and his odds reflect it at 0.
+It's extremely difficult to choose any driver other than Max Verstappen going into the 2024 F1 season.
+Max was dominant in 2022 and 2023, and there's no signs of him slowing down.

 You can also never count out Lewis Hamilton—the 7-time champion who dominated the 2010s.
-While Mercedes took a step back in 2022 compared to pretty much the entire previous decade, Lewis is still one of the best—if not the best—drivers on the track race after race.
+While Mercedes took a step back in 2022 and 2023 compared to pretty much the entire previous decade, Lewis is still one of the best—if not the best—drivers on the track race after race.
 If Mercedes can get their car running better, Lewis is worth a longshot bet.
-Currently, Lewis' odds are at 0.
+Currently, Lewis' odds are at +10000.

 More F1 Resources